Chart Color Schemes

 Cessnock Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Cessnock Surrounds, as per the latest Census, 99.6% of dwellings were houses with the remaining 0.4% being semi-detached, apartments, or other types.
-This contrasts with Non-Metro NSW where 90.9% were houses and 9.0% were other dwellings.
+In Cessnock Surrounds, as per the latest Census, 99.6% of dwellings were houses, with the remaining 0.4% comprising semi-detached homes, apartments, and other types.
+This is in contrast to Non-Metro NSW's figures of 90.9% houses and 9.0% other dwellings.
 Home ownership in Cessnock Surrounds stood at 42.3%, with mortgaged dwellings at 47.5% and rented ones at 10.1%.
-The median monthly mortgage repayment was $1,829, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in Cessnock Surrounds was $360 compared to Non-Metro NSW's $340.
-Nationally, mortgage repayments were lower at $1,829 and rents were less at $360 than the Australian averages of $1,863 and $375 respectively.
+The median monthly mortgage repayment in the area was $1,829, higher than Non-Metro NSW's average of $1,733.
+The median weekly rent figure in Cessnock Surrounds was $360, compared to Non-Metro NSW's $340.
+Nationally, mortgage repayments were lower at $1,863 and rents were higher at $375.

 Frequently Asked Questions - Housing